GilOliveira/schemadotorg/docs/DEVELOPMENT.md

     or field display?

 - Provide basic configuration integration.
-  - Can the contributed module be integrated using existing configuration settings.
+  - Can the contributed module be integrated using existing configuration settings?

 - Create a Schema.org Blueprints integration module.
   - Can you use schemadotorg_{module_name} as the integration module's